Archive

 BOOK REVIEW: March To Opulence by Parikshit Nagesh Samant

 Pages: 640 Published: April, 2017 by Opulencesix Digital Private Limited Cover Rating: 4/5 March to Opulence is a unique book.
 It consists stories from different era’s and around the world.
-This vast number of stories of various genres, and cultures are hard to find in a single collection such that readers of different age group have access to them.
+This vast number of stories of various genres, and cultures are hard to find in a single collection such that

 REVIEW: Curtain: Poirot’s Last Case by Agatha Christie